tigerfarm/notifyweb/address/README.md

 # Twilio Notify Web Application Implementation

 These are the steps to:
-+ Set up, configure, and run
++ Go through the above [../README.md](../README.md)
-a simple sample web application to receive Twilio Notify notifications.
++ Set up, configure, and run a simple sample web application to receive Twilio Notify notifications.
 + Using the web application, you will retrieve a Firebase Cloud Messaging(FCM) token in the browser.
 + Use the token to send a notications using the included Twilio Notify command line program.
-+ Notifications will be received by the browser application, or in the background.
++ Notifications will be received by the browser application, or in the background by the OS.

 FCM token("cwQ...") and a received notification displayed in the browser application: